The Steps Of The Scientific Process

 Step 6: Conclusion and Interpretation – Drawing Meaningful Insights

 Based on your data analysis, you draw conclusions about your hypothesis.
-Did your results support or refute your hypothesis?
-It's crucial to interpret your findings objectively, even if they contradict your initial expectations.
-Scientific progress often arises from identifying flaws in previous assumptions.
-For example, if your data shows that sunflowers exposed to more sunlight do grow faster, you would conclude that your hypothesis is supported.
-However, if your data shows no significant difference in growth rates, you would conclude that your hypothesis is not supported.
+Which means did your results support or refute your hypothesis?
+Day to day, it's crucial to interpret your findings objectively, even if they contradict your initial expectations.
+Worth adding: scientific progress often arises from identifying flaws in previous assumptions.
+And for example, if your data shows that sunflowers exposed to more sunlight do grow faster, you would conclude that your hypothesis is supported.
+On the flip side, if your data shows no significant difference in growth rates, you would conclude that your hypothesis is not supported.

 Step 7: Communication – Sharing Knowledge